The Singleton

 "Julian."

-Ayla.
-The same Meridian Aerospace lead who had contradicted him on the press-conference platform four months earlier and had — by his quiet authorization — been allowed to.
-Since the program's defunding the previous year she had been running a tiny independent team out of a leased hangar at Mojave.
+Ayla Reyes — thirty-eight, the Meridian Aerospace lead who had contradicted him from the press-conference platform four months earlier and had, by his quiet authorization, been allowed to keep her job for it.
+Since the program's defunding the year before she had been running a skeleton team out of a leased hangar at Mojave.
 Three years ago Julian had been the one who told her the political environment for fusion propulsion would not exist in her lifetime.
-He was about to revise.
+He was about to revise the estimate.

-"What is your fusion-propulsion readiness estimate, honest number, no program management."
+"Your fusion-propulsion readiness.
+Honest number, no program management."

 "Twenty years to a crewed Mars-to-asteroid cycle.
 Forty to a crewed interstellar precursor.
-Two hundred to a generation ship."
+Two hundred to a generation ship.
+Those are not vehicle problems, Julian.
+Those are delta-v and time problems, and time is the one Earth will not give me."

 "Budget I do not have.
 Political cover I do not have.
 A client I do not have."

-"Starting fourteen days from now.
+"Starting fourteen days from now you have all three.
 I am your client.
-I am redirecting all Afterlife infrastructure capex.
-Two hundred and fourteen billion dollars over the next twenty-five years.
-You build the ship.
-You pick the team.
-You report to me personally.
+I am redirecting Afterlife infrastructure capex — the full program, over the next twenty-five years.
+You build the ship, you pick the team, you report to me.
 Do you accept."

 "Julian."